-We have compiled some useful information on this page in order to make your search for a timber frame engineer or other information easier.
-There is a clickable map to find an engineer in the state you are building in and engineering reports, technical bulletins and other information that you will find on the Timber Frame Engineering Council’s Website.
+We have compiled some useful information on this page in order to make your search for a timber frame engineer or other information easier. below you can find links to some engineering reports, technical bulletins and other information that you will find on the Timber Frame Engineering Council’s Website.

 We also encourage you to check out the Timber Framers Guild website to learn more about the science and engineering of these great structures.

 When designing a timber frame, you must understand and consider engineering loads.
 Loads are either gravity-based (vertical loads) or lateral loads.
 They can also be dead or live loads.
 Without taking these into account, you will have a structurally unsound framework and be setting a building up for failure down the road.
 This includes the load of the frame and roof itself while also considering the location of the frame and what the purpose of the frame is as well.
 The loads themselves need to be calculated, and then you need to find out how much of each load each post will receive and how it can be distributed into the foundation.